gandreini/css-guidelines/css-style-guide.md

 ## 2. SASS file organization

-File organization, file naming and class naming are strictly related and very important to easily manage the style of the project.
-Our general approach to manage CSS and the whole project is based on Modular CSS on which you can find more informations <a href="https://spaceninja.com/2018/09/17/what-is-modular-css/?utm_source=CSS-Weekly&utm_campaign=Issue-332&utm_medium=email" target="_blank">here</a>.
+Our approach to manage CSS of the project is based on Modular CSS on which you can find more informations <a href="https://spaceninja.com/2018/09/17/what-is-modular-css/?utm_source=CSS-Weekly&utm_campaign=Issue-332&utm_medium=email" target="_blank">here</a>.
 We also adopt the Inverted Triangle CSS (ITCSS) philosophy, in a slightly simplified version.
 More info about ITCSS <a href="https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/" target="_blank">here</a>.

 SASS files are divided in 5 main folders that organize them in a logical structure: